Getting to Done: Creating Good Sprint Goals

 - Make it visible.
 Write the Sprint Goal on or near the Scrum Board.
 Make it large.
 Use a color or border that stands out.

 - Teach the team to talk about progress towards the Sprint Goal in the Daily Scrum.
 Development Team members often give updates about the Product Backlog Items they are working on, and the Sprint Goal is never discussed.
 Make it part of the Daily Scrum.
+The facilitator can ask the team at the end of the Daily Scrum how they feel about the likelihood of achieving the Sprint Goal, if any adjustments are needed to the daily plan to refocus, or if scope needs to be negotiated.
+This can help improve team collaboration.

 - Make the Sprint Goal a team measure and keep it visible in the team space.
 Similar to how a team may track their velocity or automated test coverage over time, a team can also track Sprint Goal achievement over time.
 Keeping this information visible helps the team think about it.
 Historical data and trends can be used for discussion in the Sprint Retrospective.
 A word of caution: achieving a Sprint Goal is pass/ fail.
 There is no such thing as 85% achieved.